thinng/asd_feat/README.md

 2. Building gene-gene networks:

-- co_expression interactions:
+- co_expression interactions: python gene_interaction_co_expression.py
-python gene_interaction_co_expression.py

-- pathway interactions:
+- pathway interactions: python gene_interaction_pathway.py
-python gene_interaction_pathway.py

 The mapping of gene-ontologies is stored at mapping/hgncTo*.csv.
 There are five ontologies: 'DO', 'GObp','GOcc', 'GOmf', and 'HPO'.

-- PPI networks:
+- PPI networks: python gene_interaction_PPI.py
-python gene_interaction_PPI.py

 The material for building PPI is stored at mapping/hippie_current.txt, downloaded from http://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/hippie_current.txt

 - PubMed based networks:
 For learning gene-gene interactions from PubMed, first the embedding for genes should be learned by running: python gene_embedding.py

 Raw data extracted from PubMed is stored at /pubmed/pubmed.txt.
 The embbed model is stored at pubmed/gene_embedding.embed.
 Then the network is learned through: python gene_interaction_pubmed.py

 - Joint networks:
 For ensembling network-based features.
-An edge is defined between two genes if it is existed in more than half of all the networks.
-There are 8 networks in total: 'co_expression','DO', 'GObp','GOcc', 'GOmf', 'HPO','PPI', and 'pubmed'.
+An edge is defined between two genes if it is existed in more than half of all the 8 networks ('co_expression','DO', 'GObp','GOcc', 'GOmf', 'HPO','PPI', and 'pubmed'): python gene_interaction_joint.py
-python gene_interaction_joint.py

 - Running all these python programs result in gene-gene networks stored as gene_interaction/

-3. Running network-based feature ranking for these networks by: geneRank.m
+3. Running network-based feature ranking for these networks by running: geneRank.m

 The score for genes returned by running geneRank.m is stored at /gene_interaction/score/.
-We convert the score to index for genes by running python score_2_index.py
+We convert the score to index for genes by running: python score_2_index.py

 The ranking of genes returned by running score_2_index.py will be stored at the folder of feat_ranking/

 4. Now we have feature ranking for both conventional and network-based methods.
-Then the features with highest ranks will be used in the following classification. python classify.py
+Then the features with highest ranks will be used in the following classification:  python classify.py

 The result for all these feature selections returned by running classify.py will be stored in result.csv.